 The AMERICAN QUEEN* is simply the best replica steamboat that money could buy, and the AMERICAN EMPRESS is not far behind.
 In late summer 2017, the AMERICAN DUCHESS made its debut on the Mississippi offering some of the largest accommodations on the American rivers. (*While the AQ carries over 300 passengers, we consider her an exceptional exception so she deserves to join her smaller capacity fleet mates.).
-The firm is also rebuilding another boat, American Countess, to expand the number of itineraries, and will begin operating an expedition ship for the Arctic region in 2021.
+The firm is also rebuilding another boat, American Countess, to expand the number of itineraries when she debuts in June 2020 with a first cruise from Louisville, Kentucky to Pittsburg, PA.
+In an entirely different project, there are reports of operating an expedition ship for the Arctic region in 2021.
 More details will be forthcoming.

 Click here for a QuirkyCruise feature article on American Queen Steamboat Company.